seekhealing/seekhealing.github.io/_sections/directors/zelle-nelson.md

 order: 8
 ---

-Co-Founder, Center for Collaborative Awareness
+Social Scientist and Co-Founder, Center for Collaborative Awareness